Beyond the Trail

 Beyond the Trail is a 1926 American silent Western film directed by Albert Herman and starring Bill Patton, Eric Mayne and Janet Dawn.
+A print of Beyond the Trail exists.

 Plot

 Bill is a klutzy cowpoke who accidentally causes to two thieves to shoot each other.
 He is then assigned to bring in Foreman Cal, the thieving foreman.
 Bill and Cal fight for the affection of Mary, and Bill is victorious.